ignite/cli/docs/2 Architecture/4 Writing Custom Modules.md

 # Writing custom modules

 Starport allows you to jump directly into creating your own module.
-With the before described `type` function you can add new transaction types to your application.
+With the before described `type` function you can add new transaction types to your app.
 Under the hood, starport creates a handler, types and messages for you.

 Without using starport, you would need to manipulate these functions yourself.
 Here is what starport does when you add a `type`.
 Understanding what starport does might help in order to either add more complex structures or debug in case something does not work as it should.